Persistence and the Extbase ORM

 Extbase loads those related objects automatically when you access the property

 This convenience comes with a trade-off: the ORM is optimised for working with individual domain objects, not for bulk operations or complex aggregate queries.
-When you need those, dropping down to DBAL directly is the right choice.
+When you need those, dropping down to raw queries and result sets directly is the right choice.
 That is not a failure — it is the intended design.
+See When to drop out of the ORM (Object Relational Mapping) for how to do this from within a repository.

 How models map to the database